evanx/jsbin/hydratePromises/readme.md

 }
 ```

 However we must handle params for pagination (or infinite scrolling), and especially not refetching earlier items we already have on the client in the "store."
 I guess the query params could include how many items we already have in our store on the client, so we don't refetch those.
 We then add the new items into our store.
-Finally our `state` is set from the store.
+Finally our component's `state` is set from the store.

 Even better, we should just use Relay and GraphQL :)